NecronLight/Function-lastLetter---takes-a-string-and-returns-only-the-last-letter/README.md

+This JavaScript function extracts and displays the last letter of a given text string.

 Explanation:
 1. The function takes a text string as input.
 2. It determines the length of the text using text.length.